 This one seems to be a no-brainer, yet many patients are admitted to the hospital every year during the holidays because of fall-related injuries.
 Also, use a wood ladder as opposed to metal, where possible, to avoid electrical shock.

 9. Secure your lights with clips or hooks

 When hanging Christmas lights, it is crucial to fasten them to a secure surface.
-Gone are the days where staples and nails are considered safe because wires can rub against them and become pierced, increasing risk of fire.
+Gone are the days when staples and nails are considered safe because wires can rub against them and become pierced, increasing the risk of fire.
 It’s recommended to use hooks or mounting clips, which are inexpensive and much safer (check out Canadian Tire or Amazon.)